MicrosoftDocs/xamarin-docs/docs/ios/platform/message-app-integration/intro-to-message-app-extensions.md

 ms.date: 05/02/2017
 ---

-# Message App Extension Basics
+# Message App Extension Basics in Xamarin.iOS

 _This article shows how include a Message App Extension in a Xamarin.iOS solution that integrates with the Messages app and presents new functionality to the user._